rectorphp/getrector-com/resources/blog/posts/2024/2024-05-08-5-tricks-to-write-custom-rules.md

         return $node;
     }

-    // return array of nodes, usually array of Stmt[],
+    // return array of nodes, which should be array of Stmt[],
     // eg: insert new line before existing stmt return [
         new \PhpParser\Node\Stmt\Nop(),